 Your negotiations can be ad hoc or consciously staged.
 For example, you might begin talks by jointly defining problems, followed by fact finding, negotiation of agreed upon issues, and a decision and commitment phase.

 Procedures and Decision Rules

 Procedures to be decided upon include determining whether to appoint a chair, how to recognize speakers, and how to adopt, revise, and accept documents.
 When it comes to the actual procedure for reaching agreement, at one extreme, ad hoc deliberation can occur informally; alternatively, decisions may be made through majority rule, through sufficient consensus - enough support to reach a meaningful decision – or by full consensus.

 Frequently, groups will have conflicting opinions about what information to share with those outside the negotiation, including constituencies and the press.
 When stakeholders trust one another and are genuinely committed to solving their joint problem, a more closed process will be productive.

 However, a more open process will be less apt to generate controversy and opposition from excluded stakeholders and constituencies.

 The deal forum may not have a life beyond the agreement.
 Parties may agree in advance on a process for implementation and any possibilities for adaptation or renegotiation.
-Ultimately, your choice or process design can affect whether you achieve the result you intend and whether interested parties believe that the outcomes of a negotiation were fair, respectful, and inclusive.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Skills: 5 Common Business Negotiation Mistakes special report from Harvard Law School.
+Ultimately, your choice or process design can affect whether you achieve the result you intend and whether interested parties believe that the outcomes of a negotiation were fair, respectful, and inclusive.Discover step-by-step techniques for avoiding common business negotiation pitfalls when you download a FREE copy of our Business Negotiation Strategies: How to Negotiate Better Business Deals special report from Harvard Law School.